CCurl/c3/README.md

 ## c3 Reference
 ```
-NOTE: most words are defined in file 'core.f'
+NOTE: many words are defined in file 'core.f'

 *** MATH ***
 +        (a b--c)          Addition